rselph/flickrate/README.md

 views and newer ones can never catch up.
 I was interested in which of my more recent photos were doing well, so I wrote flickrate.
-This program will show you which of your photos are getting more views per day, averaged over the time since they were posted.
+This program will show you which of your photos are getting more views per day, averaged over the time since they were posted, mixed in with the ones with the all time highest views.
 This should allow recent photos a chance, but still allow the all-time blockusters to show up.

 flickrate is a command line application.
 If you're not comfortable with the